-USC researchers have teamed up with Los Angeles social workers to address a public-health problem using a mathematical solution.
+SC researchers have teamed up with Los Angeles social workers to address a publichealth problem - the spread of HIV - using an unlikely method: mathematics.

-Social workers at My Friend's Place - a non-profit agency that helps Los Angeles's homeless youth become more self-sufficient - have been working to prevent the spread of HIV among homeless teens and young adults.
+Social workers at My Friend's Place [http://myfriendsplace.org], a nonprofit agency that helps Los Angeles' homeless youth become more self-sufficient, have been working to prevent the spread of HIV among homeless teens and young adults.

-They've relied in part on word-of-mouth, but it's had limited success.
-Transient young adults often have fluid friendships.
-If two friends stop hanging out, a social worker's street campaign could come to an end.
+They've relied in part on word-of-mouth, but have had limited success.
+Transient young adults often have fluid friendships; if two friends stop hanging out, a social worker's street campaign could come to an end.

 Now, there's an algorithm for that.
+1 of 5

-To maximize the word-of-mouth campaign, USC computer scientists created an algorithm that can pinpoint the best person to spread the word while also accounting for uncertainties in that person's social circle.
+To maximize the word-of-mouth campaign, USC computer scientists created an algorithm that can pinpoint the best person to spread the word while accounting for uncertainties in that person's social circle.
 As social workers confirm the person's friendships, the algorithm gets smarter and its answers are improved.

-The algorithm achieves about 60 percent more information spread, USC researchers said.
+The algorithm results in about 60 percent more information being spread, USC researchers said.